 To reduce phthalate exposure you must first be aware and then make a conscious effort to change over your current products.
 You can start evaluating your current beauty products by plugging them into www.cosmeticdatabase.org to determine how toxic they are.
 You can also peruse some of my other blogs, specifically on safe soaps, cleaning products, etc. to get more specific alternatives.
 The best way to avoid BPA is to limit your canned products as it lines all canned products and even boxes of cartons of milk and soup.
 Ideally eat fresh, non-processed foods as much as possible.
 If fresh vegetables and fruits aren’t possible then frozen is the next best option.

 Here is my list of alternatives to the everyday beauty and household products:

 Switch from plastic to either a glass or steel water bottle.
 Whole Foods sells several types.
-Pyrex makes several glass container tupperware products which can be purchased anywhere.
+Pyrex makes several glass container Tupperware products that can be purchased anywhere.

-Deodorants are not only filled with phthalates but aluminum and other harsh chemicals.
-It can be difficult to find a less toxic effective deodorant and I have found two that work well: Terressentials Organic Deodorant unscented and Aubrey’s E Plus High C roll on.
+Deodorants are not only filled with phthalates but also aluminum and other harsh chemicals.
+It can be difficult to find a less toxic effective deodorant and I have found two that work well: Terressentials Organic Deodorant unscented and Aubrey’s E Plus High C roll-on.